-Walmart markets several of its’ own forms of insulin under the “ReliOn” brand name, which are much less expensive than other comparable insulins.
+Walmart markets several of its’ own forms of insulin under the “ReliOn” brand name, which is much less expensive than other comparable insulins.
 They did this by teaming up with 2 of the 3 major insulin producers – Lilly and Novo Nordisk.
 Walmart ReliOn human insulins, which include Humulin NPH, Humulin Regular, and Humulin 70/30 mix, were created by the collaborative efforts of Lilly and Walmart in 2010.
 These insulins cost less than $25.00 per vial.
 In 2018, Walmart developed a ReliOn Novolin insulin pen at a cost of $42.88 per box of 5 of 70/30 pens.

 In 2021 Walmart collaborated with Novo Nordisk to create a fast-acting analog insulin “ReliOn Novolog.”
 Novolog came out under the Walmart ReliOn brand with each vial of ReliOn NovoLog vial (10 mL) costing $72.88 and a box of five FlexPens (3 mL each, 15 mL per box) costing $85.88.
 Walmart reports that its offering can save patients between 58 to 75%, which amounts to $101 per vial and $251 per package of branded Flex Pens1.
 By comparison, the cash list price for name brand Novolog is $289.36 for a 10mL vial and $559 for a box of five insulin pens.